Marilyth/tibia-market-tracker-bot/README.md

 # Contributing
 1. **Fork the Repository**
-   - Click the "Fork" button at the top right corner of this page to create your own copy of the repository
+   - Go [here](https://github.com/Marilyth/tibia-market-tracker-bot/fork) to create your own copy of the repository
 2. **Clone your fork**
    - Clone your forked repository to your local machine using
      ```sh